Nurses do in fact, get paid overtime. This, however, should not be the reason for you to become a nurse.

 Typically, their hourly wage is going to increase when the nurse works overtime.

-There is going to be a hard limit at around $50 per hour.
+There is going to be a hard limit of around $50 per hour.

 When the nurses get paid for around two weeks they going to notice their wages go way up.